dk-fern/flaskWebApp-with-docker/Project Guide/0_Start_Here.md

 Infrastructure as Code (IaC) is a key practice in modern IT and cloud/hybrid environments, and [**Terraform**](https://www.terraform.io/) is one of the top tools for it.
 IaC allows teams to define cloud infrastructure using code rather than through a web browser or command line and through it's declarative configuration language (I'll explain more about that later) will automatically validate a cloud infrastructure's state.

 ## Next steps
 Before we start anything, download the repository to your computer.
+It doesn't matter where that folder sits, but it is going to be your working project space.
 The non-git/simplest way to do that is to select the green **"Code"** button from the main repository page and choose **"Download Zip"**:
 ![image](https://github.com/dk-fern/flaskWebApp-with-docker/assets/110493897/1c8cbe12-c777-4934-a0dd-4603ae394d6a)